 Going through some charts, I came across Ichan Enterprises $IEP; a master limited partnership (run primarily by Carl Ichan), is a diversified holding company engaged in ten primary business segments: Investment, Automotive, Energy, Metals, Railcar, Gaming, Mining, Food Packaging, Real Estate, and Home Fashion.

-Ichan Enterprises is down nearly 50% since Time Magazine (December, 2013) put him on the cover “The Original Wolf Of Wall Street Returns”.
+Ichan Enterprises is down nearly 50% since Time Magazine (December 2013) put him on the cover of “The Original Wolf Of Wall Street Returns.”

 You can only imagine how many people jumped on that runaway train due to looking at what IEP had just done, thinking that type of performance could be easily replicated again immediately after they bought in, basically counting the chickens before they hatch.

-This reminds me of a similar situation that happen years ago with Ken Heebner.
-Fortune ran an article “America’s Hottest Investor” (May, 2008).
+This reminds me of a similar situation that happened years ago with Ken Heebner.
+Fortune ran an article “America’s Hottest Investor” (May 2008).
 Investors literally tripped over themselves to throw money at Heebner after an incredible 80% year.
-Even though Heebner had the best 10 year track record of any mutual fund as of November 30, 2009, the typical CGM focus fund lost 11% annually in the 10 years ending November 30, 2009.
+Even though Heebner had the best 10-year track record of any mutual fund as of November 30, 2009, the typical CGM focus fund lost 11% annually in the 10 years ending November 30, 2009.